NxPKG/khulnasoft-docs/content/cloudflare-one/faq/cloudflare-tunnels-faq.md

 {{<faq-answer>}}

 Tunnel can expose web applications to the Internet that sit behind a NAT or firewall.
 Thus, you can keep your web server otherwise completely locked down.
-To double check that your origin web server is not responding to requests outside Cloudflare while Tunnel is running you can run netcat in the command line:
+To double check that your origin web server is not responding to requests outside Khulnasoft while Tunnel is running you can run netcat in the command line:

 ```sh
 $ netcat -zv [your-server’s-ip-address] 80